2008 Northern Illinois University shooting: Education

 Kazmierczak graduated from NIU in 2006 where he received the Dean's award in 2006 and was considered a stand-out, well-regarded student.
 Campus police describe him as a "fairly normal" and an "unstressed person."
 Faculty, students, and staff "revered" him, and there was no indication of any trouble.
+Kristie Bongiovanni (now formally Kristie Crane), academic advisor of the sociology department, worked closely with Kazmierczak and described never having seen any behaviors indicative of violence.
 NIU President John G. Peters said that he had "a very good academic record, no record of trouble."
-Kazmierczak was Vice-President of the NIU chapter of the American Correctional Association; he had also written about the U.S. correctional system, specifically prisons.
+Kazmierczak was vice-president of the NIU chapter of the American Correctional Association; he had also written about the U.S. correctional system, specifically prisons.

-In 2006, Kazmierczak, along with two other graduate students and under the lead authorship of a sociology professor, co-authored an academic paper entitled, "Self-injury in Correctional Settings: 'Pathology' of Prisons or of Prisoners?"; it was published in the academic journal Criminology & Public Policy.
+In 2006, Kazmierczak, along with two other graduate students and under the lead authorship of a sociology professor, co-authored an academic paper entitled "Self-injury in Correctional Settings: 'Pathology' of Prisons or of Prisoners?"; it was published in the academic journal Criminology & Public Policy.

 He was enrolled at NIU in the spring of 2007, where he took two courses in Arabic and a course called Politics of the Middle East.
 He left to begin graduate work in the School of Social Work at the University of Illinois, where he intended to study mental health issues.
 He was enrolled part-time at the University of Illinois during the fall of 2007 and worked from September 24 through October 10 at the Rockville Correctional Facility for Women near the Illinois–Indiana border.
-His reasons for leaving were unclear; he simply, "did not come back to work," according to Doug Garrison of the Indiana Department of Correction.
+His reasons for leaving were unclear; he simply "did not come back to work," according to Doug Garrison of the Indiana Department of Correction.
 By early 2008, at the time of the shooting, he was again enrolled full-time at the University of Illinois.